It has been some time since I’ve had the funds or the time really to do much of anything in the modelling realm.

 I’ve simply not had the funds to bring a lot of the work I’ve had underway forward to completion.
 Thanks to the Taxman and a payout due to being laid off, I’ve been able to order some extra parts to complete most of my Railbox cars.

-i ordered these from Microscale in the US and very quickly in the post I received 3 packets of Microscale (87-1291) HO scale RBOX & ABOX decals.
+I ordered these from Microscale in the US and very quickly in the post I received 3 packets of Microscale (87-1291) HO scale RBOX & ABOX decals.
 Microscale’s service was fast and excellent after ordering directly from their website.
-They decal two cars of each type and come with all of the car data you need for the cars.
+They decal two cars of each type and come with all the car data you need for the cars.

 Updating the Athearn Blue Box model

 The Athearn model is, except for the roof pattern used, correct for the XAF10 series cars.
 The kit does not have the detail that modern-day kits come with as standard, but they were only $7.50 when I bought them and even after the upgrade process will top out in real dollar terms at less than I can buy the newer models for now.
 To keep the costs down I’m making most of the add-on parts.
 To be fair I love scratch building.
 It has always been my favourite part of the hobby.